We are committed to reducing energy consumption and reducing our carbon footprint.

 Greenhouse Gas Emissions (GHG) Statement

-Our strategy is to grow the number of pubs in our managed business over the coming years and it is expected that with that the carbon emissions will continue to rise.
-As stated above, as we are better able to harness energy efficiencies where we have direct control we will do so to manage the growth in emissions.
+When comparing the GHG statement against that reported for 2017, a 7% reduction in tonnes of CO2 emissions per full time employee has been seen at head office.
+There has however, been an increase in the overall emissions across the entire estate due to the increased number of managed pubs opened and operated in 2018.
+It is the Group’s strategy to continue to increase the number of managed pubs over the coming years and therefore it is expected that the carbon emissions will continue to rise.
+As stated above, we are better able to harness energy efficiencies where we have direct control so whilst the total emissions reported will rise, we will be employing the measures discussed above to manage the growth in emissions.